lyon-fnal/devenv/README.md

-# devenv - A developmenmt environment for the Mac
+# devenv - A developmemt environment for the Mac
 Adam L. Lyon, October 2019

 ## Introduction